rachfop/saga-2/tutorial.md

 The Saga pattern ensures that any completed bookings are rolled back, maintaining a consistent state.

 This demonstrates how the Saga pattern with Temporal handles both successful and failing scenarios in the booking process.
+Let's summarize what you've accomplished and discuss potential next steps.

 ## Conclusion

 In this guide, you have implemented the Saga pattern using Temporal in Python to handle distributed transactions for booking services.
 By following this guide, you now have a robust system that can gracefully handle failures and ensure data consistency across multiple services.
 This implementation can be extended to various other use cases where multi-step processes need reliable and scalable orchestration.